adcimon/cheatsheets/webrtc/webrtc.md

 **2. Caller relay allocation**

-The caller allocates a session in the [Traversal Using Relays around NAT (TURN)](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server.
+The caller allocates a connection in the [Traversal Using Relays around NAT (TURN)](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server.
 The TURN server **relays** the data between two peers when a direct connection is not possible.

 <p align="center"><img align="center" width="50%" height="50%" src="ice_2_caller_turn.png"></p>